johannesbremer/pause-systemd/README.md

-# Auto-Pause Media When Headphones Disconnect
+# Pause Media When Headphones Disconnect

 When using wireless headphones on Linux, it's common for media playback to continue playing through the speakers without any warning when the headphones die or disconnect.
 On mobile devices, however, media typically pauses automatically.